 The Department of Health and Exercise Studies has been in existence since 1923.
 Learn more about the historical timeline of our department.

 The Department of Health and Exercise Studies offers a variety of both activity and lecture courses.
-The Department also provides four academic minors including Coaching Education, Health, Outdoor Leadership, and Sports Science.
-A new Emergency Medicine Program, in collaboration with Biology, is in its first year of operation.
+The Department also provides five academic minors including Coaching Education, Health, Outdoor Leadership, Sports Science, and Dance.
 The Department serves both traditional and non-traditional students with courses offered through Distance Education courses.

 NC State Health and Exercise Studies Requirement